bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

 * aws access key and secret key
 * an **AWS generated** SSH key for the region you are creating the cluster
     - *you must chmod 400 the key before use*
-* Redis Enterprise License File input in the `re-license` file
+* Redis Enterprise License File input in the `re-license` folder
     - Free Trial License found here ([link](https://redis.com/redis-enterprise-software/pricing/))

 ### Prerequisites